DevonRem/ReactShoppingCart/README.md

 # ReactShoppingCart
-Amazon style fake shop website created to practice using React Router, API fetching, and testing.
+Amazon style fake shop website created to practice using React Router, for navigating different pages, Fake Store API for fetching and displaying product data, and testing in React.